-In November 2021, Nabors Energy Transition Corp. ("NETC") cosponsored by Nabors and Greens Road Energy LLC completed its' initial public offering.
-Greens Road Energy LLC The SPAC is owned by certain members of Nabors' board of directors and management team.
-As part of the initial public offering of NETC and subsequent private placement warrant transactions, \$281.5 million was deposited in a Trust Account.
-At a special meeting held on May 11, 2023, \$186.9 million was distributed from the Trust Account to NETC's stockholders who exercised their right to redeem their shares for a pro rata portion of the funds consolidated VIE included in the Trust Account, accompanying consolidated financial statements under Restricted cash held in trust and Redeemable noncontrolling interest in subsidiary.
-As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Trust Account balance and non-controlling interest subject to possible redemption was \$106.9 million \$319.7 million and \$284.8 million \$315.5 million, respectively.

-Approximately \$106.9 million and \$284.8 million of NETC II's non-controlling interest subject to possible redemption is presented at full redemption value as temporary equity, outside of the stockholders' equity section in the accompanying consolidated financial statements as of September 30, 2023 and December 31, 2022, respectively.
+The SPAC is a consolidated VIE included in the accompanying consolidated financial statements under Restricted cash held in trust and Redeemable noncontrolling interest in subsidiary.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the Trust Account balance and non-controlling interest subject to possible redemption was \$319.7 323.3 million and \$315.5 million, respectively.
+NETC II's non-controlling interest subject to possible redemption is presented at full redemption value as temporary equity, outside of the stockholders' equity section in the accompanying consolidated financial statements.